david-mccullough/realgoodtouring/content/vip/map-sections-list-map-question-how-will-i-get-my-vip-information-answermarkdown-we-aim-to-email-the-information-about-your-event-approximately-5-7-days-prior-to-your-event-please-reach out-to -vip-realgoodtouring-com-mailto-vip-rea.md

     question: I have a VIP question that isn't answered here.
 Who can I ask for help?
   - question: How do I get a refund for my VIP ticket?
     answerMarkdown: All VIP tickets are non-refundable and non-transferable.
+  - question: I bought a GA ticket but want to upgrade to a VIP ticket.
+How do I do that?
+    answerMarkdown: >-
+      Please reach out directly to the venue - if there are still VIP tickets available for the tier you’re requesting, they should be able to assist with your upgrade.

+      If the venue does not reply, please email [VIP@realgoodtouring.com](mailto:VIP@realgoodtouring.com) with your name, the show date, and the tour you are trying to upgrade for.
 ---